Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 monitoring of a target manually.
 Spotlighting entails placing the acquisition cursor over the desired return, then selecting and holding the full action trigger position of the Antenna Hand Controller.
-Doing so, the antenna will nutate and revert to the chosen Polar switch selection to increase target definition, but without attempting the automatic lockon.
-The target can be maintained in a well-observable state by holding full action and following the target return with the Antenna Hand Controller until it reaches a range that lockon can be achieved (with the applicable change in range setting; the radar cannot attempt a lock at an incompatable range setting).
+Doing so, the antenna will nutate and revert to the chosen Polar switch selection to increase target definition, but without attempting the automatic lock-on.
+The target can be maintained in a well-observable state by holding full action and following the target return with the Antenna Hand Controller until it reaches a range that lock-on can be achieved (with the applicable change in range setting; the radar cannot attempt a lock at an incompatible range setting).

 ### BST (Boresight) Position